-Why do we need to change our lifestyle to improve our health?
+Why and how do we need to change our lifestyle to improve our health?

 Diseases of the heart and blood vessels are the UK’s biggest killers, causing 180,000 deaths every year in England & Wales .
 Most of those with diabetes, die from heart and stroke diseases .
 That’s 200 people every day.